Identification, Images, & Information

 Identification

-Adult: on upperside, has two yellow-rimmed eyespots on each wing; on underside, forewing has two spots that are much larger than the other spots (if any), and hindwing has two large spots and several small spots
+Adult: Upperside, has yellow-rimmed eyespots on each wing (usually two on each wing); on underside, forewing has at least two spots that are much larger than the other spots (which may be deformed or missing), and hindwing has at least two large dark eyespots and several smaller spots.
+Eyes are black, even in life.

 Larva: body light greenish-brown with dark dorsal stripe and alternating brown and yellowish lateral stripes; surface covered with small bumps, each bearing a short reddish-brown hair; head dirty white, and "tails" light gray